bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

      curl -X POST -H 'Authorization: token THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/build-certificates'

-#### Downloading prov. profiles and build certs
+#### Downloading provisioning profiles and build certificates

-If you’d like to download the actual file from AWS, you can also do that with the requests below:
+If you’d like to download the actual file from AWS, you can also do that with the following `curl` requests:

 * provisioning profile